XboxUnity/.github/CODE_OF_CONDUCT.md

 Respect is earned; if you want it, show it.

-Everyone is entitled to their own opinion; nobody is required to share that same opinion with you.
+Everyone is entitled to their own opinion; no one is required to share the same opinion as you.

 Criticism should be constructive, not destructive.